QueenieCplusplus/Xdot25/README.md

 They use X.25 protocol to make Packets-SW in Network.
 This protocol enables carrier to detect error and offer covery.

-# Stream Line using X.25

-see Frame Relay. (bneficial to save bandwidth)

        Tele Carrier     --------------------------------------  PSN
             |